Ali-Mikael/Application-hacking/h2-BreakAndFix.md

 ```bash
 $ mkdir terosChallenge && cd terosChallenge && wget https://terokarvinen.com/hack-n-fix/teros-challenges.zip
 ```
-This creates a directory, moves into it and downloads the necessities.
+This creates a directory, moves into it and downloads the target.
 We can then decompress the contents:
 ```bash
 $ unzip teros-challenges.zip